 A dissertation of at least 12 semester hours must be completed to the satisfaction of the major department.
 After a doctoral candidate is admitted to candidacy (completion of all course work, successful completion of doctoral comprehensive exam, and residency) he/she will be required to enroll in at least three hours of Dissertation 718 each fall and spring semester until the dissertation is completed and approved by the advisory committee and Dean of the Graduate School.

 Student's progress toward dissertation completion will be evaluated a minimum of once each year by doctoral faculty.
 Each doctoral student will receive a dissertation research and writing evaluation for EDAD 718 of "S" (satisfactory) or "U" (unsatisfactory).

-Doctoral students who earn two "U" (unsatisfactory) grades in EDAD 718 courses will be placed on inactive status and prevented from registering for any further EDAD 718 courses.
-Doctoral students on inactive status must make special petition to the EDAD Doctoral Program to be allowed to reenter as active status doctoral students.
+Doctoral students who earn three grades below B or "U" (unsatisfactory) grades in EDAD 718 courses results in permanent suspension from the program.
 The competitive nature of admissions and access to faculty chairs makes it imperative that students avoid being declared inactive.
-There is no guarantee that inactive students will be approved to reenter.
+There is no guarantee that inactive student's will be approved to reenter.

 Doctor of Education in Educational Administration (90 hr)

 |No course in which a grade lower than a B was earned can be credited on the degree plan.|